 Computer users today are so attached to graphical interfaces.
 Sometimes it seems that people help computers to do the tasks.
-Can you imagine how many mouse clicks is required to do something simple.
-This is visible when task is cyclic like “find, sort, delete”.
-Sometimes you find yourself just clicking mouse and not seeing the result.
-What you would do half a day clicking the mouse, it can be performed with single command line.
-The question is how to be that smart and feel like a fish in a water in front of command prompt, shell or bash – call it how ever you want.
+Can you imagine how many mouse clicks are required to do something simple?
+This is visible when the task is cyclic like “find, sort, delete.”
+Sometimes you find yourself just clicking the mouse and not seeing the result.
+What you would do half a day clicking the mouse can be performed with the single command line.
+The question is how to be that smart and feel like a fish in the water in front of the command prompt, shell, or bash – call it however you want.
 It is a system program that accepts typed commands from used and performs tasks.
-If you look deeper at almost any program with graphical interface you will see that it is only a nice skin that hides same commands that run when user clicks buttons.
-None graphical interface can cower all features of shell commands.
-So if you start dealing with Linux, then start being friend to terminal.
+If you look deeper at almost any program with the graphical interface, you will see that it is only a nice skin that hides the same commands that run when the user clicks buttons.
+No graphical interface can cower all features of shell commands.
+So if you start dealing with Linux, then start being a friend to the terminal.

-Historically Unix computers even didn’t have graphical interface, so all tasks were performed from terminal screen.
-This is why bash program that handles commands is well polished, is flexible and offers many amazing features.
+Historically Unix computers even didn’t have a graphical interface, so all tasks were performed from the terminal screen.
+This is why the bash program that handles commands is well polished, is flexible, and offers many amazing features.

-How to learn bash commands and write scripts for it?
-The answer like elsewhere is same – keep doing this and you will learn.
+How to learn bash commands and write scripts for them?
+The answer, like elsewhere, is the same – keep doing this, and you will learn.
 Indeed, don’t afraid to experiment.
-With Raspberry Pi ir becomes even simpler, just attache network cable, run PuTTY and keep practicing.
-No problem if something goes wrong – in worst case scenario you could just load new image in to SD card and continue.
-Internet is full of tutorials and guides pick one and go.
+It becomes even simpler with Raspberry Pi.
+Just attach network cable, run PuTTY, and keep practicing.
+No problem if something goes wrong – in the worst-case scenario, you could load a new image into the SD card and continue.
+Internet is full of tutorials and guides; pick one and go.

-Bare in mind that command line is not as warm as GUI, it is more designed for computer programs rather than humans.
-But in time you can see a pattern.
-Simple rules makes this obvious.
-Lets get warmed up with few useful commands.
-Probably you are familiar with sudo command.
-In many cases it stands in front of most commands which tells to run command as super user.
-In Linux systems you are not advised to run as administrator.
-So if you need administrator privileges add sudo.
-In many cases you may find typing sudo before almost every command.
-For this is a simple command variable -i which runs shell with super user privileges:
+Bear in mind that the command line is not as warm as GUI.
+It is more designed for computer programs rather than humans.
+But in time, you can see a pattern.
+Simple rules make this obvious.
+Let’s get warmed up with a few useful commands.
+Probably you are familiar with the Sudo command.
+In many cases, it stands in front of most commands, which tells to run the command as a superuser.
+In Linux systems, you are not advised to run as an administrator.
+So if you need administrator privileges, add sudo.
+In many cases, you may find typing sudo before almost every command.
+For this is a simple command variable -i, which runs shell with superuser privileges:

-Most common task in any operating system is working with files and directories.
-When you are in terminal program you need to be aware where currently you are.
-After initial login to Raspberry Pi normally you are located in /home/me directory.
-You can check you current location by typing command
+The most common task in any operating system is working with files and directories.
+When you are in the terminal program, you need to be aware of where you are currently.
+After initial login to Raspberry Pi normally, you have located in the /home/me directory.
+You can check your current location by typing the command.

 it shows current directory you are in – this is called working directory.

-it lists all the files in it.
-Lets say we want to navigate to another directory.
-For instance Desktop.
-For this we should use cd command with directory path.
-If directory is inside working directory we can type its name after command
+It lists all the files in it.
+Let’s say we want to navigate to another directory, for instance, Desktop.
+For this, we should use the cd command with the directory path.
+If a directory is inside the working directory, we can type its name after the command.

 if we need to get back, then we type

-don’t forget a space after cd!
-If we want to go to specific directory we should type in full path to it.
-For instance if we want to get to usr directory we should type
+Don’t forget a space after cd!
+If we want to go to the specific directory, we should type in the full path.
+For instance, if we want to get to the usr directory, we should type

-Since you are logged in as user named pi, you can get any time to user directory by typing
+Since you are logged in as a user named pi, you can get any time to the user directory by typing

 this gets you to /home/pi directory.